 - High financial success.
 There are many modern authors who can live luxuriously from their book earnings.
 However, these authors rarely make their income from one book alone.

 - Medium financial success.
 There are many authors in the middle of the spectrum, especially with the rise of self-publishing and indie publishing.
 They are those who have written books, and are making livable earnings from their book royalties.

-It takes dedication, grit, and a lot of hard work to achieve a high author salary.
-But don’t let that discourage you from writing a book or starting your author career.
+It takes dedication, grit, and a lot of hard work to achieve a high salary as an author.
+But don’t let that discourage you from writing a book or starting your career as an author.